AdaCore/gnatstudio/docs/users_guide/extending.rst

   >>> e=GPS.Entity ("entity_name", GPS.File ("file_name.adb"))
   >>> e.find_all_refs()

-The screen representation of the classes exported by GPS to Python has been modified, so most GPS functions return an instance of a class but still display their output in a user-readable manner.
+The screen representation of the classes exported by GNAT Studio to Python has been modified, so most GNAT Studio functions return an instance of a class but still display their output in a user-readable manner.

 Python has extensive introspection capabilities.
 Continuing the previous example, you can find what class :class:`e` is an instance of